kushadhvaryu/Relocating-for-a-job-as-a-Developer/README.md

 - Are the developers really satisfied with their jobs and career in the West?
 - Should the developers need to develop new skills to get a job in either the West or the East?

-## File Descriptions
+## File Descriptions <a name = "filedescriptions"></a>

-The notebook available here showcases work related to the above questions.
+**Relocating for a job as a Developer.ipynb**: Notebook containing the exploratory data analysis to answer the above questions. </br>

-## Results
+## Results <a name = "results"></a>

-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available [here](https://medium.com/@ericvenarusso2/what-are-the-most-common-programming-languages-used-in-brazil-8d630b76df2f)

-## Licensing, Authors, Acknowledgements
+## Licensing, Authors, Acknowledgements <a name = "licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
-Otherwise, feel free to use the code here as you would like!
+Must give credit to Stackoverflow for the data.
+You can find the Licensing for the data and other descriptive information at the Stackoverflow link available [here](https://insights.stackoverflow.com/survey).